The Police Must Read You "Your Rights" ..Right?

 Best Advice is to Keep Your Mouth Shut

 If this situation occurs, you are not required to say anything so the best advise is that if you are questioned by the police, politely refuse to answer their questions and request an attorney.
-Once you request an attorney the officer then must stop.
+Once you request an attorney the officer then must stop and usually will.
+If they don't still don't answer and request to speak to a lawyer.

 Law Office of James G. Schmier, PLLC